vd2org/chatfactory-project/README.md

 Project-repo for [ChatFactoryBot](https://t.me/ChatFactoryBot).

-This repo contains issues and boards related to project.
+This repo contains issues, boards and wiki related to project.

 No code will be here.